infosec-ucalgary/magpieCTF-2024/challenges/reverse-engineering/patch-the-unseen/README.md

-# Patch or Pass
+# Patch the Unseen
 ### Category: Reverse Engineering Medium
 ### Author: Yanbo Liu

 ## Description
+Patch the Unseen
+Bounty: 50,000
+Organization: REAssembly

 While we are patching this AI, we realize that it telling us there is a flag.
+We want to recover it before we overwrite the AI.
 However, we cannot find it anywhere in the program.
 Perhaps it is a mistake?

+If you have any clues, please contact us.

+Sincerely,

+REAssembly Inc.

 File Hash: 40b88dc7e685ce58be5c231ab258c20dd1b083b5e431e81ed4e6340aba432104
 The file may get picked up by anti-virus.
 If the downloaded file has the hash above, it is safe to run.